 This is an exceptionally rare poster, even more so in this condition.

 The Grateful Dead turned New Year's Eve into a San Francisco Bay area institution.
-If you include Jerry Garcia shows and guest appearances, the Dead played 24 of 26 New Year's Eves in the San Francisco Bay Area, including every year from 1970 to 1991.
-The two exceptions were Boston in 1967 and the show advertised in this poster, December 31, 1969 at the Boston Tea Party.
+If you include Jerry Garcia shows and guest appearances, the Dead played every New Year's Eve show in the San Francisco Bay Area, including every year from 1970 to 1991.
+The one exception was the show advertised on this poster, December 31, 1969 at the Boston Tea Party.

 As if being a New Years run weren’t enough to make these shows memorable, this was a powerful turning point for the band.
 In 1969 The Dead were still in their prime as creators of long psychedelic jams.
 However, these three concerts presented a fresh, roots-folk, acoustic and sometimes semi-country style of songwriting.

 From the two yet-to-be released 1970 landmark albums “Workingman’s Dead” and “American Beauty,” new acoustic songs like “Uncle John’s Band”, “High Time”, “Dire Wolf”, and “Black Peter” were performed alongside their 1969 electric mind-blowing musical explorations.
 It truly was the best of both worlds, and a historic time for the Dead in every respect.